I’m glad you’re here. Thanks for listening to yesterday’s episode. I hope our little talk about shining helped your day.

 Consider purchasing a digital copy of the shows (each is dramatically different).
 UTR is good ground.
 This production just fulfilled its season, but there are more seeds coming.

 Here’s to our dead places being renewed according to the Father’s timing.
+Here’s to our dreams being resuscitated and our next steps flourishing.
+Here’s to our hearts breathing in new possibilities of love and life.

 May God water our yes so it may bloom forever.